Non-Bloch band theory for non-Hermitian continuum systems

-Figs. \ref{fig:hopping_generalp4}(d) and (f) reveal that the lattice approximation is in good agreement with the exact continuum GBZ in the long-wavelength region.
+Figs. \ref{fig:hopping_generalp4}(d) and (f) reveal that the lattice approximation is in good agreement with the exact generalized momentum space.
 These numerical results indicate that the number of boundary conditions is crucial for the correspondence between lattice models and continuum systems.

 We do not show the numerical results for the Hermitian lattice model Eq. \eqref{eq:correspondence_P4_discretization_second_case} where $n_l=n_r=2$.
 Because this case does not have skin effect [Fig, \ref{fig:analytical_p4}(b)], the lattice GBZ is the conventional Brillouin zone $|\beta_N^{2,2}|=1$.
-Therefore, the real-valued $k_N^{2,2}\in\{-N\pi,N\pi\}$ is coincident with the continuum GBZ [Fig. \ref{fig:hopping_generalp4}(e)].
+Therefore the real-valued $k_N^{2,2}\in\{-N\pi,N\pi\}$ is coincident with the generalized momentum space [Fig. \ref{fig:hopping_generalp4}(e)].